bolshakov/stoplight/README.md

 breaker pattern in Ruby.

 ---
-:warning: You're browsing the documentation of the not realized version.
-You can find the documentation for the most recent version 3.0.1 [here](https://github.com/bolshakov/stoplight/tree/v3.0.1).

 Does your code use unreliable systems, like a flaky database or a spotty web service?
 Wrap calls to those up in stoplights to prevent them from affecting the rest of your application.